 - Tiana & A Visiting Princess (Usually Rapunzel) – Princess Fairytale Hall in Fantasyland (Lightning Lane Available with Genie+)

-- Winnie the Pooh & Tigger (Coming Back 2nd half of 2022) – Fantasyland
+- Winnie the Pooh & Tigger – Fantasyland

 - Chip & Dale – Storybook Circus